statuspet/postgres-flex-citus/README.md

 ### TODO

-Add a user to .pgpass for the Citus connections, and add a more restrictive entry to pg_bha.conf Add some tests for pg_hba.conf and (when implemented) .pgpass
+Add a user to .pgpass for the Citus connections, and add a more restrictive entry to pg_bha.conf
+ - This is tricky, the .pgpass needs each worker in it I think Add some tests for pg_hba.conf and (when implemented) .pgpass

 ## Having trouble?